thecodingaviator/coasttocow/README.md

 ---
 ### `download.php`

-The `download.php` file is responsible for downloading files from Google Drive using a service account defined in the `credentials.php` file.
+`download.php` is responsible for downloading files from Google Drive using a service account defined in the `credentials.php` file.
 This file should not be modified unless you understand its intricacies.

 Here's an overview of the `download.php` file: